 Due to staffing, the Chattanooga Zoo is not available to preform animal rescues.
 All animals that need rescuing will need to be brought to the Zoo after arranging an admission with our staff.

 For the safety of the animals and individuals, Tennessee state law PROHIBITS individuals keeping wildlife without a permit.
 The Wildlife Rehabilitation Staff can assist you with emergency instructions to care for the animal until you can get it to a licensed rehabilitator.

-Due to state wildlife laws, the Zoo is NOT permitted to rehabilitate animals from outside the state of Tennessee.
+Due to state wildlife laws, the Chattanooga Zoo is NOT permitted to rehabilitate animals found outside the state of Tennessee.
 Should you find an animal outside the state of Tennessee, please contact the state's Wildlife Department for more information (see below).

-Due to possible rabies exposure, the Zoo is NOT allowed to accept raccoons, bats, foxes or skunks.
+Due to possible rabies exposure, the Chattanooga Zoo is NOT permitted to rehabilitate raccoons, bats, foxes, coyotes or skunks.
 Rabies is a viral disease that is transferred through the saliva of an infected animal.
 Because of this, the animal does not necessarily have to bite you to transfer the disease.
 If you find one of these animals we strongly recommend not handling the animal.
 If the animal has bitten you, contact your local health department immediately.

 All mammals, birds and reptiles:

 I FOUND AN ANIMAL, WHAT DO I DO?

 Use extreme caution when handling injured wildlife, they can be very aggressive and it is recommended to wear leather gloves if the animal needs to be handled.
 Place the animal in a well-ventilated cardboard box with a towel at the bottom.
 Keep the box in a dark, quiet place until you can get it to a rehabilitator.